 EPIC Haunted Tours is now conducting investigations in the old jail and in other historic buildings throughout Bolivar including The Pillars and the Little Courthouse Museum—located just a few doors down from the old jail.
 I have covered one other location in town, Magnolia Manor, which was “certified” as being haunted several years ago.
 If you visit Bolivar, you might consider dropping off a chocolate milkshake at the old jail.

 On a cold day in January of 1830, a small Methodist school was carved out of the North Alabama wilderness and named LaGrange College.
-The college was built in the community of LaGrange near what is now Leighton in Colbert County, south of Lauderdale County where it is now located.
+The college was built in the community of LaGrange, near what is now Leighton in Colbert County.
 With 70 male students and 3 professors, the college was fairly successful.
-Twenty-five years after opening, the Methodist conference decided to move the school to Florence and renamed the school Florence Wesleyan University.
+Twenty-five years after opening, the Methodist conference decided to move the school to Florence, renaming the school Florence Wesleyan University.
 A large, Gothic structure, named Wesleyan Hall, was constructed for the school and it was here that Union General Sherman stayed as he and his forces passed through the city during the Civil War.

-The school struggled during and following the war and in 1870 the Methodist conference offered the school to the state of Alabama.
-After the state’s acquisition, the college became a teachers’ college and has operated successfully under a series of different names until it took on the name University of North Alabama in 1974.
-Operating on a campus designed by the sons of landscape architect Frederick Law Olmstead and within a mix of historic and modern structures, the university has over 7,000 students, over 350 faculty members, and a number of spirits.
+The school struggled during and following the war.
+In 1870, the Methodist conference offered the school to the state of Alabama.
+After the state’s acquisition, the college became a teachers’ college and has operated successfully under a series of different names until it took on the current name in 1974.
+Operating on a campus designed by the sons of landscape architect Frederick Law Olmstead, and within a mix of historic and modern structures, the university has over 7,000 students, over 350 faculty members, and a number of spirits.

-We shall begin this tour of the haunted campus just off campus at one of the more well-known haunted places in Florence, the OFF CAMPUS BOOKSTORE (472 North Court Street) Sitting on the corner at the intersection of North Court Street and East Irvine Avenue, this could very well be named the most haunted intersection in Florence.
+Occupying a corner of the intersection of North Court Street and East Irvine Avenue, the Off Campus Bookstore is a part of what could very well be named the most haunted intersection in Florence.
 Just next door to the bookstore is the Edward Asbury O’Neal House, the haunted home to two state governors.
 Across North Court is historic and haunted Coby Hall, then across East Irvine is the modern and haunted hulk of Norton Auditorium with antebellum Rogers Hall (also known as Courtview) next door.
 While Rogers Hall is purported to be haunted, there is little documentation.

 In the presence of these grand buildings, the Off Campus Bookstore, located in an early 20th century bungalow, may seem out of place, but its story is perhaps the saddest and most terrifying.
 The story began with the young daughter of the family living here being bitten by her dog.
 The dog was foaming at the mouth, and when the little girl extended her hand, it bit her, infecting her with rabies.
 With no treatment options at that time, the child died painfully in one of the upstairs bedrooms.